-Example D-3.
+Example E-5.
 Reentrant Exception Handler

-• LOCAL\CONTROL DW ?; ASSUME INITIALIZED REENTRANTPROC ; ; SAVE REGISTERS, ALLOCATE STACK SPACE FOR FPU STATE IMAGE PUSH EBP .
-MOV EBP, ESP ESP, 108 ; ALLOCATES 108 BYTES (32-bit PROTECTED MODE SUB SIZE) ; SAVE STATE, LOAD NEW CONTROL WORD, RESTORE INTERRUPT ENABLE FLAG (IF) FNSAVE [EBP-108] FLDCW LOCAL\CONTROL PUSH [EBP + OFFSET\TO\EFLAGS] ; COPY OLD EFLAGS TO STACK TOP ; RESTORE IF TO VALUE BEFORE FPU EXCEPTION POPFD • ; ; APPLICATION-DEPENDENT EXCEPTION HANDLING CODE GOES HERE.
-AN UNMASKED EXCEPTION ; GENERATED HERE WILL CAUSE THE EXCEPTION HANDLER TO BE REENTERED. ; IF LOCAL STORAGE IS NEEDED, IT MUST BE ALLOCATED ON THE STACK.

 '''

-;
+LOCAL CONTROL DW ?; ASSUME INITIALIZED

+REENTRANTPROC

+: SAVE REGISTERS.
+ALLOCATE STACK SPACE FOR FPU STATE IMAGE

+PUSH EBP

+MOV EBP, ESP

+SUB ESP, 108: ALLOCATES 108 BYTES (32-bit PROTECTED MODE SIZE)

+; SAVE STATE, LOAD NEW CONTROL WORD, RESTORE INTERRUPT ENABLE FLAG (IF)

+FNSAVE[EBP-108]

+FLDCW LOCAL_CONTROL

+PUSH [EBP + OFFSET_TO_EFLAGS]; COPY OLD EFLAGS TO STACK TOP

+POPFD: RESTORE IF TO VALUE BEFORE FPU EXCEPTION

+APPLICATION-DEPENDENT EXCEPTION HANDLING CODE GOES HERE.
+AN

+UNMASKED EXCEPTION

+: GENERATED HERE WILL CAUSE THE EXCEPTION HANDLER TO BE REENTERED.

+; IF LOCAL STORAGE IS NEEDED, IT MUST BE ALLOCATED ON THE STACK.

-; CLEAR EXCEPTION FLAGS IN STATUS WORD (WHICH IS IN MEMORY)
+: CLEAR EXCEPTION FLAGS IN STATUS WORD (WHICH IS IN MEMORY)

 ; RESTORE MODIFIED STATE IMAGE

-BYTE PTR [EBP-104], OH
+MOV BYTE PTR [EBP-104], 0H

-MOV

-FRSTOR [EBP-108]
+FRSTOR[EBP-108]

 ; DE-ALLOCATE STACK SPACE, RESTORE REGISTERS

-MOV

-ESP, EBP
+MOV ESP, EBP

-.

-POP

-EBP
+POP EBP

-;

-; RETURN TO POINT OF INTERRUPTION
+: RETURN TO POINT OF INTERRUPTION

 IRETD

 REENTRANT ENDP

 '''

-D.3.5.
+E.3.4.
 Need for Storing State of IGNNE# Circuit If Using FPU and SMM

-The recommended circuit (see Figure D-1) for MS-DOS compatibility FPU exception handling for Intel486 processors and beyond contains two flip flops.
+The recommended circuit (refer to Figure E-1) for MS-DOS compatibility FPU exception handling for Intel486TM processors and beyond contains two flip flops.
 When the FPU exception handler accesses I/O port 0F0H it clears the IRQ13 interrupt request output from Flip Flop #1 and also clocks out the IGNNE# signal (active) from Flip Flop #2.
 The assertion of IGNNE# may be used by the handler if needed to execute any FPU instruction while ignoring the pending FPU errors.
 The problem here is that the state of Flip Flop #2 is effectively an additional (but hidden) status bit that can affect processor behavior, and so ideally should be saved upon entering SMM, and restored before resuming to normal operation.
 If this is not done, and also the SMM code saves the FPU state, AND an FPU error handler is being used which relies on IGNNE# assertion, then (very rarely) the FPU handler will nest inside itself and malfunction.
 The following example shows how this can happen.